bahrmichael/stock-gameserver/README.md

 ## Authentication

-The endpoints without a userId path parameter are not secured.
-All others require the userId in the path, as well as the secret via the Authorization header.

-Example:
-`Authorization: Secret as9-8dn8g08basnfd-asgdfsdfihsdf`
+To authenticate requests, you must first create an account at the `/api/v1/account` endpoint.
+You can create as many accounts as you want to.

+Authorization HTTP header example:
+* `Authorization: Basic M3JkcGFydHlfY2xpZW50aWQ6amtmb3B3a21pZjkwZTB3b21rZXBvd2U5aXJram8zcDlta2Z3ZQ==`

+Basic access authentication is used, with the user ID as the username and secret as the password.
+The header should be the string `Basic ` plus the Base64 encoded string {user_id}:{secret}.
+It is very important to make sure there is no whitespace around or in the string that is being Base64 encoded.
+If in doubt, try to Base64 encode the sample values provided below and compare them to the results:
+* Example user ID: `3rdparty_clientid`
+* Example secret: `jkfopwkmif90e0womkepowe9irkjo3p9mkfwe`
+* Concatenated to become: `3rdparty_clientid:jkfopwkmif90e0womkepowe9irkjo3p9mkfwe`
+* Base64 encoded to: `M3JkcGFydHlfY2xpZW50aWQ6amtmb3B3a21pZjkwZTB3b21rZXBvd2U5aXJram8zcDlta2Z3ZQ==`
+* Resulting in the Authorization header: `Basic M3JkcGFydHlfY2xpZW50aWQ6amtmb3B3a21pZjkwZTB3b21rZXBvd2U5aXJram8zcDlta2Z3ZQ==`

+Endpoints which require authentication are marked as such in the description below.

-If the authentication failed, the status code `401` will be returned with an appropriate error message.
+If the authentication failed, the status code `401` will be returned.

 ## API